Historical Origins

 The first legislation to combat the phenomenon of money laundering dates back to Decree-Law No 143 of 3 May 1991, subsequently converted into Law No 197 of 5 July 1991, with the following wording: "Provvedimenti per la limitazione dell'uso del contante e per prevenire l'uso del sistema."

 The development of the phenomenon of money laundering has provided for further changes thanks to the introduction of Directive 2001/97/EC of 4 December 2001 (2 AMLD - Second Anti-Money Laundering Directive), implemented in Italy by Legislative Decree No. 26 of 10 June 1991.
-The evolution of the money laundering phenomenon has provided for further changes thanks to the introduction of Directive 2001/97/EC of 4 December 2001 (2 AMLD - Second Anti-Money Laundering Directive), transposed in Italy by Legislative Decree no. 56/2004, widening the scope of the obliged parties, i.e. the recipients of the anti-money laundering procedures, by including also non-financial entities, considered particularly exposed to the risks of this phenomenon.
+The evolution of the money laundering phenomenon has provided for further changes thanks to the introduction of Directive 2001/97/EC of 4 December 2001 (2 AMLD - Second Anti-Money Laundering Directive), transposed in Italy by Legislative Decree no. 56/2004, widening the scope of the obliged parties, i.e., the recipients of the anti-money laundering procedures, by including also non-financial entities, considered particularly exposed to the risks of this phenomenon.
 It also includes professionals such as tax consultants, auditors, real estate agents, commercial lawyers, notaries, and dealers in precious goods, in particular when payment is made in cash and in amounts exceeding €15,000.

 This legislative act also deals exhaustively with the administrative sanctions and economic values inherent in the specific regulatory violation committed by the professional.
 In addition, this decree established new bodies to control financial flows, such as the FIU of Italy and the (NSPV) Nucleo Speciale di Polizia Valutaria of the Guardia di Finanza, an economic police body under the Ministry of Economy and Finance.
-A further breakthrough came with Legislative Decree No. 90 of 2017, which implemented the Directive of 2015/849/EC, regarding the "prevention of the use of the financial system for the purpose of money laundering and terrorist financing."
+A further breakthrough came with Legislative Decree No. 90 of 2017, which implemented the Directive of 2015/849/EC regarding the "prevention of the use of the financial system for the purpose of money laundering and terrorist financing."
 With Article 2(2) of Legislative Decree No 90 of 2017, the legislator paid greater attention to the customer in question, the product, the nature, and the type of activity carried out.
 Subsequently, the Fifth Anti-Money Laundering Directive, Directive 2018/843/EC, is transposed with Legislative Decree 125 of 2020, a text that introduces new obliged parties such as digital payment services.
 Finally, we are waiting for the transposition of the Sixth Anti-Money Laundering Directive (6AMLD), published in the Official Journal on 12 November 2018, EU/2018/167, the deadline for its transposition having expired on 3 December.
 This act provides for important changes in the prosecution of the offense of money laundering, placing greater severity, in the 1930 Italian criminal code.

 Italian Criminal Code

 Italy was one of the first countries to introduce money laundering as a criminal offense.
-This legislation dates back to the Law Decree of 21 March 1978, no. 59, art.3; later converted with amendments into law on 18 May 1978, no. 191, introducing in the Italian penal code system, art.
+This legislation dates back to the Law Decree of 21 March 1978, no. 59, art.3; later converted with amendments into law on 18 May 1978, no. 191, introducing the Italian penal code system, art.
 648 bis of the Penal Code.
-Which punished with imprisonment from 4 to 10 years and with a fine from 1 million to 20 million lire anyone ("except in cases of complicity in the offense") who performed acts or deeds aimed at replacing money or valuables from such offenses with money or other valuables.
+Which punished with imprisonment from 4 to 10 years and with a fine from 1 million to 20 million for anyone ("except in cases of complicity in the offense") who performed acts or deeds aimed at replacing money or valuables from such offenses with money or other valuables.

-In the light of this conduct, it is also necessary to mention, for logical and regulatory reasons, Article 648 of the Criminal Code - receiving stolen goods, and then Article 648 bis.1 - self-laundering.
+In light of this conduct, it is also necessary to mention, for logical and regulatory reasons, Article 648 of the Criminal Code - receiving stolen goods, and then Article 648 bis.1 - self-laundering.
 The characteristics of the offense of money laundering are:

-• Multiple offenses, because it is a crime against property and the State.
+- Multiple offenses because it is a crime against property and the State.

-• Of concrete danger: pursuant to Article 648 bis of the Criminal Code. it hinders the reconstruction of the paper trail, i.e. of the paper trail leading from the apparently legitimate asset, through the passages and the washing operations, to the discovery of the original criminal origin of the asset or of the money.
+- Of concrete danger: pursuant to Article 648 bis of the Criminal Code. it hinders the reconstruction of the paper trail, i.e. of the paper trail leading from the apparently legitimate asset, through the passages and the washing operations, to the discovery of the original criminal origin of the asset or of the money.

-• The general intent of the agent: it is necessary that the agent intends and carries out the action of cleaning, concealment, and remission of the money in order to commit the criminal offense of money laundering.
+- The general intent of the agent: it is necessary that the agent intends and carries out the action of cleaning, concealment, and remission of the money in order to commit the criminal offense of money laundering.